alphagov/re-build-systems-test/docs/docs_for_team/README.md

 After building the image, you have to publish it to a repository (e.g. Docker Hub) so that it can be referenced from Jenkins.

-### Setup a Docker Cloud in Jenkins
+### Link the Docker image to your Jenkins

-A Docker Cloud is

-Your new Docker Cloud can be defined using the [template file].
+The link between your Docker image and Jenkins instance can be defined using the [template file].
 Please make a copy of that file and edit it to your own specification.
 There are four variables that need adjusting:

 * image - The identifier of the image you have published in the previous step
 * labelString - Must match the agent:label in the Jenkinsfile of your app
-* name - Name of this Docker Cloud
+* name - Name of the Docker Cloud being used (you probably don't need to change this)
-* serverUrl - URI to the Docker Host you are using (probably you don't need to change this).
+* serverUrl - URI to the Docker Host you are using (you probably don't need to change this)

 These are all labelled 'custom' within the template file.

 For extra guidance on using Jenkins' Docker plugin visit their [help page].

-### Specify the Docker Cloud in the Jenkinsfile
+### Specify the Docker Image label in the Jenkinsfile

-At the top of the Jenkinsfile of the project you want to add a line like this, based on the label you chose at the previous step:
+A line like this should be added to the top of the Jenkinsfile in the project you want to add based on the label you chose at the previous step:

 ```
 agent {